Skip navigation

 Rheumatoid lung disease

-Rheumatoid lung disease is a group of lung problems related to rheumatoid arthritis.
-The condition can include fluid in the chest (pleural effusions), scarring (pulmonary fibrosis), lumps (nodules), and high blood pressure in the lungs (pulmonary hypertension).
+Rheumatoid lung disease is a group of lung problems related to rheumatoid arthritis (RA).
+The condition can include:

 Causes

-Pulmonary abnormalities are common in rheumatoid arthritis, but they often cause no symptoms.
-The causes of lung disease associated with rheumatoid arthritis are unknown.
-Sometimes the medicines used to treat rheumatoid arthritis may result in lung disease.
+The cause of lung disease associated with RA is unknown.
+Sometimes, the medicines used to treat RA, especially methotrexate, may result in lung disease.

 Symptoms